TysonAndre/pecl-weakreference_bc/README.md

 ```

 ## Weakmap
-The Weakmap class is very similar to Weakref, only that it also allows to
+The Weakmap class is very similar to WeakReference, only that it also allows to
 associate data to each object.
 When the target object gets destroyed, the
 associated data is automatically freed.